ustwo/bdd-crossplatform-apps/docs/intro.md

 ## Introduction

-At ustwo we help clients define, design, build and test products.
-We also do it for ourselves.
+At ustwo we define, design, build and test digital products, for our clients and for ourselves.

 Most of those are native mobile apps, but also incresingly web apps.

-We think collaboration is key to put together amazing products and we have found in BDD the perfect trojan horse to make that collaboration happen.
+We think collaboration is key to putting together amazing products and we have found in BDD the perfect trojan horse to make that collaboration happen.

-The set up we describe below is what underpins the process from a technical point of view.
-We don't claim it's perfect or the only way of doing it, it's simply how we do it.
-One of the expected outcomes of publishing it is gathering feedback and improveing it.
+The setup we describe below is what underpins the process from a technical point of view.
+We don't claim it's perfect or the only way of doing it, it's simply how *we* do it.
+One of the expected outcomes of making it public is gathering feedback and improving it.
 So yeah, we are all ears.

 ### What this is about

-A reference for a project setup that enables:
+A reference or guide for a project setup that enables:

- * Collaboration
+ * Collaboration, particularly with non-technical people.
- * Visibility over the development process
+ * Visibility over the development process.
- * Robust client-side applications
+ * Robust client-side applications.
- * Faster and cheaper testing of cross-platform applications
+ * Faster and cheaper testing of cross-platform applications.
+ * Faster, cheaper integration with backend.

-### What is not about
+### What this is not about

-Not a tutorial about BDD or Cucumber.
+ * Not a tutorial about BDD or Cucumber.

-Not about testing server-side applications.
+ * Not about testing server-side applications.

-Not an end to end testing set up.

-Not about showing off iOS or Android skills.
-We've deliberately kept things as simple as possible to minimise the risk of beig distracted from the bigger picture.
+ * Not about showing off iOS or Android skills.
+We've deliberately kept things as simple as possible to minimise the risk of distracting from the bigger picture.
+ * Not an end to end testing setup.

-Not a project template that you can clone, modify a few values on a configuration file and get your project up and running quickly.
+ * Not a project template that you can clone, modify a few values on a configuration file and get your project up and running quickly.

 ## Main actors

- * Mobile app (iOS/Android) as the application under test
+ * Mobile app (iOS/Android) as the application under test.
- * [Grape](http://intridea.github.io/grape/)/[Sinatra](http://www.sinatrarb.com/) as our local mock server
+ * [Grape](http://intridea.github.io/grape/)/[Sinatra](http://www.sinatrarb.com/) as our local mock server.
- * [Cucumber](http://cukes.info/) as the BDD tool of choice
+ * [Cucumber](http://cukes.info/) as the BDD tool of choice.
- * [Appium](http://appium.io/) as the test automation framework
+ * [Appium](http://appium.io/) as the functional automation framework.

 ### The application under test